 Found in olive, peanuts and canola oils, avocados, nuts and seeds such as pumpkin and sesame seeds

 - Found in sunflower, corn, soybean and flaxseed oils, walnuts, flax seeds, and fish such as salmon or rainbow trout.

 - Omega-3 fats are an important type of polyunsaturated fat, which the body cannot make so they must come from food.
 These fats are anti-inflammatory and stable.

 - Omega 6 is another type of polyunsaturated fat found in liquid vegetable oils like soybean oil, corn oil and safflower oil (1).
 These fats are pro-inflammatory and often highly refined meaning they are not stable.

 What kind of fat should I be consuming?

 Nutrition plays an important role in combating inflammation and chronic diseases.
 According to Canada’s Food Guide, lowering the consumption of saturated fats can lower the risk of developing heart disease (7).

 Oils that are high in saturated fats and omega-6 polyunsaturated fats should be consumed in small amounts.
 Excess consumption of omega-6 can cause the body to produce pro-inflammatory chemicals and free radicals in our body which can be damaging (6).

-Struggling with high blood pressure or high cholesterol, book a free discovery call with me today to learn more about my 1:1 services!
+Struggling with high blood pressure or high cholesterol?
+Book a free discovery call today to discuss your healthcare goals.